Carlota Joaquina of Spain: Queen

 When the Portuguese royal family returned to Portugal in 1821 after an absence of 14 years, Carlota Joaquina met a country that had changed much since their departure.
 In 1807, Portugal had lived stably under absolutism.
 Napoleonic troops and political attitudes fostered by Spain's Cortes of Cádiz had brought revolutionary ideas to Portugal.
 In 1820, a liberal revolution commenced in Porto.
 A constitutional Cortes Gerais had been promulgated, and in 1821 it gave Portugal its first constitution.
 The queen had arch-conservative positions and wanted a reactionary response in Portugal.
 Her husband, however, did not want to renege on his vows to uphold the constitution.
 Carlota Joaquina made an alliance with her youngest son Miguel, who shared his mother's conservative views.
 In 1824, using Miguel's position as army commander, they took power and held the king a virtual prisoner in the palace, where the queen tried to make him abdicate in favor of Miguel.
 The king received British help against his wife and son and regained power, finally compelling his son to leave the country.
 The queen had also to go briefly into exile.

 King John VI lived in Bemposta Palace and Queen Carlota Joaquina in Queluz.
 Though she lived there quietly, she became decidedly eccentric in dress and behaviour.
 However, their eldest son Pedro, left behind as regent in Brazil, was proclaimed and crowned on 1 December 1822 as its independent Emperor.
 John VI refused to accept this until he was persuaded by the British to do so, signing in August 1825 the Treaty of Rio de Janeiro by which he and Carlota Joaquina were granted the honorific title of Emperors of Brasil.
 He died in March 1826.
-Claiming ill-health, Carlota Joaquina refused to visit his deathbed and started the rumour that her husband had been poisoned by the Freemasons.
+Claiming ill-health, Carlota Joaquina refused to visit his deathbed and started the rumour that her husband had been poisoned (which was probably true) by the Freemasons (which likely was not).